-Doodle breeds have a fluffy curly coat that typically is hypoallergenic and doesn’t shed.
-This hypoallergenic dog is a hybrid of two different breeds with one of them always being a Poodle.
-Breeders have created a variety of dog breeds with Poodles that have revealed outstanding results!
+Doodles are loveable dogs that are a hybrid of two different breeds, with one of them always being a Poodle.
+Breeders have created a variety of designer dog breeds with Poodles that have revealed outstanding results!
+Doodle breeds have a fluffy, curly coat that typically is hypoallergenic and doesn’t shed.
 Are you considering welcoming a Doodle breed into your family?
-We have tons of information across our website that will help you make the right pick.
+Which are the best doodle breeds?

-The following list contains the best Doodle breed that will make an excellent companion, therapy dog, or family pet!
-Our judging criteria was based on the popularity of the breed based on our own internal data.
+The following list contains the best types of Doodles that will make an excellent companion, therapy dog, or family pet!
+Our judging criteria were based on the breed’s popularity gathered from our internal data.

 1. Goldendoodle

-Goldendoodles are a mix between the Poodle and a Golden Retriever.
-According to the American Kennel Club (AKC), the Golden Retriever is the 3rd most popular dog breed in the world.
-It’s no surprise why the Goldendoodle is so popular.
-It’s basically a nonshedding and hypoallergenic version of the Golden Retriever.
-In addition, this designer doodle breed creates intelligent, playful, and cute dogs that every pet parent loves.
+Goldendoodles are a mix between the Poodle and the Golden Retriever.
+According to the American Kennel Club (AKC), the Golden Retriever is the world’s 3rd most popular dog breed, so it’s no surprise that the Goldendoodle is so popular.
+Goldendoodles are basically non-shedding, hypoallergenic versions of Golden Retrievers.
+In addition, this designer Doodle breed combination creates intelligent, playful, and adorable dogs that every pet parent loves.

 This loyal Doodle breed is easy to train and makes a great exercise buddy when you walk, jog, or hike.
 Goldendoodles come in a variety of sizes weighing 10 to 80 pounds.
-We wrote an entire article on the various Goldendoodle Sizes which are mini, medium, and standard.
+We wrote an entire article on the various Goldendoodle Sizes: mini, medium, and standard.

 The Goldendoodle is also great with kids, family, visitors, and strangers.
 If you are looking for a friendly, loyal, smart, cute, and playful Doodle breed, a Goldendoodle is the one you want!